Power over Ethernet (PoE): How it Works in Access Control

 What is PoE?

 Power over Ethernet or PoE is a system to power devices with cables that allow both data and electric power to pass through them (as indicated in the Image 2 below).
 The twisted pair Ethernet cabling facilitates the use of one single cable to build the network.
 The electric current and data are simultaneously transferred through two separate wires used within the cable.
-If the device connected to twisted Ethernet cable does not have PoE, they will only receive the data from the cable.

 Power over Ethernet has created a huge impact on the physical security systems of any organization or any building management, to begin with.
 PoE standard upgraded in 2009 to PoE+ is suitable to provide power (up to 25.5 W) to type 2 devices.
 The previous standard provides 15.4 W power to type 1 devices.
 This specification facilitates the maximum power consumption at the device end along with the smooth transfer of data.
 This data allows access control devices to transfer data for better controlling as illustrated in the image below.